MiguelBenitoDeLama/MC_Liquid/README.txt

-# Monte Carlo Liquid Simulation
+# Monte Carlo Liquid Simulation program

 Program to perform a liquid simulation in order to obtain the radial distribution function using a Monte Carlo approach.
 The program can use two different potential types, Lennard-Jones and Stillinger potentials.
-This program is part of the assesment of "Computational Chemistry Programming Project" of the TCCM and it was written following the
+This program is part of the assesment of "Computational Chemistry Programming Project" of the TCCM and it was written following the manual provided by Jeremy Harvey.

 Installation
 ------------